 Why You’ll Love This Recipe

-This is by far the most requested recipe for our family gatherings and I know your family will love it to!
-Here’s a few reasons why it’s such a keeper:
+This is by far the most requested recipe for our family gatherings and I know your family will love it too!
+Here’s a few reasons why this healthy pistachio salmon is such a home run:

 - It has less than 10 ingredients, most of which you likely already have on hand!